lee1hao2yi3/UTM-AI-Chatbot-for-Student-Events-and-Activities/README.md

 For course MECS0033 KEPINTARAN BUATAN (ARTIFICIAL INTELLIGENCE)

 You can download the ZIP file and follow the instruction to install and use.

+You can follow this demo video to install and use it.